fablakeson/antifa-ui-test-framework/README.md

 File: `login_with_correct_info_then_success.txt`
 ```
-### Your test may have comments like this
+# Your test may have comments like this

-### Start test at page login
+## Start test at page login

 Open the login page at "http://some-website/login.html".

 ## Page elements definitions

-Define @username as "User Name" located by "#username".
+Declare @username as "User Name" located by "#username".

-Define @password as "User Password" located by "#password".
+Declare @password as "User Password" located by "#password".

-Define @submit as "Submit" located by "#login".
+Declare @submit as "Submit" located by "#login".

-Define @status as "Status" located by "#status".
+Declare @status as "Status" located by "#status".

 ## Test instructions

 Write "teste@mail.com.br" to @username input.

 Write "testpassword" to the @password input.

 Click on the @submit button.

+### Page request loading time...

+Wait 5 seconds.

+## Assert your test results

 Read "Login with success!!!" on @status message.

-## Here your test ends
 ```
+The test file above is also a valid Markdown document, this format is good for readability.

 ## Example Test Output (XML)